-HLS 430 Preventing Homeland Infiltration: Air, Ground, and Maritime

-In this course, students will explore national strategies that combat terrorist travel and establish maritime and aviation security, guiding efforts to create an effective layered protection system that prevents terrorists, their weapons, and related materials from entering the United States through exploitation of legitimate pathways.
+HLS 430 Preventing Homeland Infiltration: Air, Ground, and Maritime prevents terrorists, their weapons, and related materials from entering the United States through exploitation of legitimate pathways.
 Students will improve their awareness and understanding of how adversaries are likely to operate in the United States.
-Prerequisite: HLS 210; HLS 320.